ARMmbed/mbed-os-5-docs/docs/advanced/testing.md

 You can build tests through mbed CLI.
 For information on using mbed CLI, please see its [documentation](https://github.com/ARMmbed/mbed-cli).

-When tests are built for a target and a given toolchain, the available tests are first discovered, then built in series.
+When you build tests for a target and a toolchain, the script first discovers the available tests and then builds them in parallel.
 You can also create a "test specification" file, which our testing tools can use to run automated hardware tests.
 For more information on the test specification file, please see the documentation [here](https://github.com/ARMmbed/greentea#test-specification-json-formatted-input).

 #### Building process

 The `test.py` script (not to be confused with `tests.py`) located under the `tools` directory handles the process for building tests.
-This handles the discovery and building of all test cases for a given target and toolchain.
+This handles the discovery and building of all test cases for a target and toolchain.

 The full build process is: